joba-1/MultiTemp/README.md

-# Reflowino
+# Measure Multiple Temperatures

-use an ESP8266, an ADS1115, two NTCs, an SSR and a cheap electrical toaster grill to build an SMD PCB reflow oven
+use an ESP8266, an ADS1115 and four NTCs to monitor heating system

 ## Status

 Work in progress.

-* Built into oven.
-Works fine.
-Currently no ADS1115 but internal A0 and only one NTC.
-* Temperature can be set via webpage and is maintained by pid loop.
-* PID parameters need optimization.
-20% overshoot.
-* A pwm style fixed duty cycle of the SSR can be controlled via webpage
-* OTA is working to avoid touching high voltage stuff
+* OTA is working
-* Syslog works.
-Needed to give A0 to WIFI ~10ms within 40ms
+* Syslog works
+* Temperature measurement works
+* Webpage with temperatures works
 * Theory for temperature measuring is done (see below).
 Maybe needs a bit more calibration.

 ## Todo

-* PID parameters via webpage
-* Define temperature profile via web page
-* eans to store/retrieve profiles (could be spiffs, EEPROM, MQTT persistent topics, ...)
-* Provide status via Neopixel colors, mqtt, webpage
+* Webpages for calibration
+* MQTT publish temps
+* EEPROM calibration data

 ## NTC Temperature Measurement